JMAlcaino/Morse/README.md

  First version    : 2023/12/18

- Last changes     : 2024/02/23
+ Last changes     : 2025/03/18

- Last version     : V 1.6   Algorythms test version for developpement.
+ Last version (Rpi version) : V 1.6  -> Algorythms test version for developpement.
 GPIO activation by the gpiozerolibrary instead of rpi-gpio

  WORK IN PROGRESS

- Versions notes :
+ Versions notes (Rpi):

  V1.6
  - More simple code which use only one morse code function even the user enter a letter, a word or a sentence.